todogroup/ospology/ospo-book/chapters/03-chapter.md

 ## Introduction

-In this chapter, we will introduce the key tasks and responsibilities of an open source program office (OSPO) on a day-to-day basis, as well as the core concepts to get started with a minimum viable OSPO.
+In this chapter, we will introduce the key tasks and responsibilities of an Open Source Program Office (OSPO) on a day-to-day basis, as well as the core concepts to get started with a minimum viable OSPO.
 This includes the strategy aspect, layers of work, and pillars of support.

 ### Ingredients for a Minimum Viable OSPO